Sifundzani School: Faculty

 In the 2004-2005 school year, there were 35 full-time and 13 part-time teachers.
 The staff includes three U.S. citizens, 15 host-country nationals and 30 third-country nationals.
 The primary school Principal is Ella Magongo and high school Principal is Phindile Magongo.

 Facilities

 The primary school, on four levels, is housed in four blocks which contain 15 classrooms, a multi-purpose hall, a media centre, a multi-purpose room, an administrative office, and a staff room.
-The sports facilities include a 25-meter x 15-meter swimming pool with changing rooms, a small and a larger full-sized playing field, and two tennis courts.
+The sports facilities include a 25-meter x 15-meter swimming pool with changing rooms, a small and a large full-sized playing field, and two tennis courts.

-The high school is situated at a separate location about 2.5 kilometers from the primary school and includes seven double classroom blocks, a multi-purpose room, an administrative office, a computer laboratory, an art room, a tuck shop, a multi-purpose hall, science laboratory, and sports field.
+The high school is situated at a separate location about 2.5 kilometres from the primary school and includes seven double classroom blocks, a multi-purpose room, an administrative office, a computer laboratory, an art room, a tuck shop, a multi-purpose hall, a science laboratory, and sports field.
 Some sports facilities are shared with the primary school.
 High school students study for the IGCSE and HIGCSE examinations.